Warped geometric information on the optimisation of Euclidean functions: The novel RCG algorithm

 \section{The novel RCG algorithm}

 After having obtained Equations \eqref{eq:ret} and \eqref{eq:vect} as the retraction map and the vector transport, we now propose a new RCG algorithm that optimises the function $f$ and therefore the function $\ell$.
 This is presented in Algorithm \ref{conj_grad_vect}.
 In the Step 1, we set the initial tangent vector $\boldsymbol{V}$ as the Riemannian gradient.
-This can be recalled as the natural gradient \citep{amari:1998}; see Section \ref{app:ng} in the Appendix for details.
-The Step 3 consists in the optimisation of a univariate function $g(t)$ which do not increase the computational costs, this is because the gradient $\nabla \ell$ and the Hessian-vector product $\nabla^2 \ell \bbv$ do not need to be recomputed as they can be repeatedly retrieved from the cache memory at every iteration step in this inner optimisation.
-After the optima $t_k$ of $g(t)$ has been found, the Steps 5-8 compute $\bx_{k + 1}$, $s_k$, $\beta_k^{\textrm{DY}}$ (see Equation \eqref{eq:betady}) and $\bV_{k + 1}$.
-Particularly, in Steps 6-7, the computation of $s_k$ and $\beta_k^{\textrm{DY}}$ involves dot-products in tangent space but these can still be further simplified, see Appendix \ref{app:comptan}.
-In Step 8, we do need to compute the Riemannian gradient at the new point $\bx_{k + 1}$ and the vector transport of $\bV_k$ from $\bx$ to $\bx_{k + 1}$ along $\mathcal{R}(\bV_{k}t_k)$ to set the update $\bV_{k + 1}$.
-However all those computations do not add more than $\mathcal{O}(D)$ memory load and $\mathcal{O}(D^2)$ arithmetic operations.
+This can be recalled as the natural gradient \citep{amari:1998}; see Appendix \ref{app:ng} for details.
+The Step 3, consists in the optimisation of a unidimensional composite function $c(t)$.
+In this function observe that the gradient $\nabla \ell$ and the Hessian-vector product $\nabla^2 \ell \bbv$ do not need to be recomputed as they can be repeatedly retrieved from the cache memory at every iteration inside this inner optimisation.
+Here we call the Julia package {\tt Optim.jl} to perform such univariate optimisation of the function $c(t)$.